 Stone therapy massage is usually practiced by licensed massage therapists as a specialty technique.
 Massage therapist licensing is regulated in most states and may require a minimum number of training hours; be sure to check the laws in the state where you plan to practice.
 Certification by an industry group such as the Associated Bodywork & Massage Professionals (ABMP) or the National Certification Board for Therapeutic Massage and Bodywork (NCBTMB) can demonstrate that you have attained professional-level training.
 Specific certifications in hot stone therapy are also available, showing that you have completed stone therapy training.

 Job prospects are very good for massage therapists and other practitioners with stone therapy training.
 Many jobs are available in full-service salons, spas, physical therapy clinics, and other settings that offer a wide variety of bodywork treatments.

 Is a Hot Stone Therapy Career Right for You?

 Hot stone therapy training can enhance the practice of massage therapists and bodyworkers as well as personal care workers such as nail technicians.
 Stone therapy massage is a popular option at spas, resorts, wellness centers, and traditional massage therapy clinics, so if you plan to work in this type of setting, you may benefit from attending hot stone therapy school.

-Sources: LaStone Therapy, National Center for Complementary and Alternative Medicine, T.I.R.
+Sources: LaStone Therapy, National Center for Complementary and Integrative Health (NCCIH, formerly the National Center for Complementary and Alternative Medicine [NCCAM]), T.I.R.
 Massage Stone